Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: Acknowledgements

 \section{Acknowledgements}

+This work was supported by ONR MURI N00014-24-1-2742.
 The findings and conclusions in this report are those of the authors and do not necessarily represent the official position of the WHO.
 Davin would like to thank Bryan Wilder, Amulya Yadav, and Chun Kai Ling for their thought-provoking technical discussions, and Eric Rice, Geoff Garnett, Samuel R. Friedman, and Ashley Buchanan for generously sharing their domain expertise on HIV testing and transmission.